rackerlabs/technical-blog/_posts/2020-06-05-crashing-through-silos-with-the-rackspace-process-engineering-group.md

 management.
 Rackspace architected and implemented the solution.

-In May 2018, the Cisco ASA Web VPN vulnerability impacted over 15 thousand customers.
+In May 2018, the Cisco ASA Web VPN vulnerability impacted over 15 thousand devices.
 Rackspace responded rapidly.
 We sent out communications instructing customers on how to remediate the vulnerability at their convenience.
 The scheduling process staged the new code, preparing it for a refresh at the scheduled reboot time.